 G6PD deficiency can cause jaundice at any age, including in newborn babies.

 If your baby has normal (physiological) jaundice, they don't need any special treatment.
 If the bilirubin level is high, the most commonly used treatment is phototherapy (bright light therapy).

 Rhesus disease is one of the diseases which can cause jaundice.
 It can only happen if a mother's blood type is Rhesus negative and her baby's blood type is Rhesus positive.

-A joint initiative between the Paediatric Society of New Zealand and Starship Foundation
+The Paediatric Society of New Zealand -

-© The Paediatric Society of New Zealand and Starship Foundation 2005 - 2020 Printed on 08 April 2020.
+© The Paediatric Society of New Zealand and Starship Foundation 2005 - 2023 Printed on 09 December 2023.
 Content is regularly updated so please refer to www.kidshealth.org.nz for the most up-to-date version